-The original contributing institutions were: University of California Curation Center (UC3) at the California Digital Library, DataONE, Digital Curation Centre (DCC-UK), Smithsonian Institution, University of California, Los Angeles Library, University of California, San Diego Libraries, University of Illinois, Urbana-Champaign Library, and University of Virginia Library.
+The original contributing institutions were: University of California Curation Center (UC3) at the California Digital Library, DataONE, Digital Curation Centre (DCC-UK), Smithsonian Institution, University of California, Los Angeles Library, University of California, San Diego Libraries, University of Illinois, Urbana-Champaign Library, and the University of Virginia Library.
 Given the success of the first version of the DMPTool, the founding partners obtained funding from the Alfred P. Sloan Foundation to create a second version of the tool, released in 2014.

 How to Participate in the DMPTool

-DMPTool participants are institutions, profit and nonprofit organizations, individuals, or other groups that leverage the DMPTool as an effective and efficient way to create data management plans.
+DMPTool participants are institutions, profit, and nonprofit organizations, individuals, or other groups that leverage the DMPTool as an effective and efficient way to create data management plans.
 Our community of participating organizations helps to sustain and support the DMPTool in the following ways:

 - Establish institutional authentication with the DMPTool (Shibboleth)

 - Customize the tool with resources, help text, suggested answers, or other information

 - Contribute to the maintenance and enhancement of the DMPTool codebase

 - Help ensure that the DMPTool maintains its relevance and utility by notifying the DMPTool Helpdesk when: